Tracking college basketball freshman debuts: How top prospects fared in first games

 While Peat was lighting up the competition in Sin City, Peterson was making his debut in front of fans at Allen Fieldhouse.
 Peterson finished with 21 points, four rebounds and three assists in the 94-51 win over Green Bay.
 BYU forward AJ Dybantsa, the No. 2 overall player in the 2025 recruiting cycle by 247Sports, also finished with 21 points in a win over Villanova.

-Duke forward Cameron Boozer will make his college debut on Tuesday when his team faces Texas in a marquee nonconference showdown.
-The Blue Devils produced the National Player of the Year last season (Cooper Flagg), and Boozer is expected to also be in the mix for the most prestigious individual award in the sport.
+Duke forward Cameron Boozer made his college debut on Tuesday against Texas.
+Boozer finished with 15 points and 13 rebounds in his team's 75-60 win over the Longhorns.
+The Blue Devils produced the national player of the year last season (Cooper Flagg), and Boozer is expected to also be in the mix for the most prestigious individual award in the sport.

-Here is how every five-star prospect from the 2025 recruiting class by 247Sports fared in their college debuts this week.
+Here is how every five-star prospect from the 2025 recruiting class by 247Sports fared in their college debuts this week in order of their 247Sports ranking as a a recruit.

 The Darryn Peterson experience, summarized in 3 clips.— Mohamed (@mcfNBA) November 4, 2025